marcocauu/marco-au-resume/README.md

 ## To Do

-Add more tests and refactor.
+Add link to Github repo and Contact Form.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).